michaeloliverx/codxe/README.md

 It supports both physical Xbox 360 consoles and emulation via Xenia.

+WHY?
+As a fun project to explore modding the CoD games I grew up with, and to provide a more flexible and powerful modding experience.

 ## Requirements

 To run CoDxe, you will need one of the following: